Luke Maile Preview, Player Props: Reds vs. Diamondbacks

 - The 8.5 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 21st in the league.

-- The Diamondbacks have the 22nd-ranked team ERA across all league pitching staffs (4.56).
+- The Diamondbacks have the 22nd-ranked team ERA among all league pitching staffs (4.59).

-- Diamondbacks pitchers combine to rank 18th in baseball in home runs allowed (158 total, 1.2 per game).
+- Diamondbacks pitchers combine to surrender 162 total home runs at a clip of 1.2 per game (to rank 20th in baseball).

-- Pfaadt makes the start for the Diamondbacks, his 13th of the season.
-He is 0-6 with a 6.13 ERA and 55 strikeouts in 61 2/3 innings pitched.
+- The Diamondbacks will send Cecconi (0-0) to the mound to make his third start of the season.

-- In his last outing on Saturday against the San Diego Padres, the righty went seven scoreless innings while surrendering one hit.
+- The right-hander last appeared in relief on Tuesday, when he threw five innings against the Texas Rangers, allowing one earned run while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.